Baldwin to headline Grechen Shirley fundraiser

 Daniele de Groot, a spokeswoman for Gregory, criticized Baldwin in a statement.
 She pointed to a 2007 voicemail message in which he called his daughter a “pig.”
 She also referenced remarks Baldwin made last fall after the publication of sexual misconduct reports against Hollywood film producer Harvey Weinstein.

-Baldwin said in an interview with PBS: Baldwin last fall said in an interview with PBS: “When women take money and are silenced by that money — even though they took the money and were silenced because they were told, beyond the money, it was the right thing for them to do, keep quiet, don’t make too many waves, it is going to hurt your career — when they do it nonetheless, does it set back the cause of change?
+Baldwin said in an interview with PBS: “When women take money and are silenced by that money — even though they took the money and were silenced because they were told, beyond the money, it was the right thing for them to do, keep quiet, don’t make too many waves, it is going to hurt your career — when they do it nonetheless, does it set back the cause of change?
 That’s an issue, I think.”

 He later said he was quitting Twitter.
 “It was never my intention, in my public statements, to ‘blame the victim’ in the many sexual assault cases that have emerged recently,” Baldwin tweeted in November.